Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 IN THE WILDERNESS

-Matthew records how the Devil takes Jesus
+Matthew records how the Devil took Jesus to

 Jewish nation.

-In the passage, “world” or “kosmos”
+In Matthew’s passage, “world” or “kosmos”

 can refer to the entire physical world if not the creation itself.
 Effectively,